Dhaka Metropolitan Police: SWPC

 Female officers were first inducted into the DMP in 1978.

 The Special Women Police Contingent (SWPC) of the Dhaka Metropolitan Police was created in 2008 to specifically track female criminals involved in activities such as prostitution, drug smuggling and human trafficking, theft, homicide and swindling.

-With increasing proportions of female criminals in Bangladesh, the SWPC, composing entirely of female officers, would be used to gather intelligence that men are seen as less capable of gathering.
+With increasing numbers of female criminals in Bangladesh, the SWPC, composed entirely of female officers, would be used to gather intelligence that men are seen as less capable of gathering.

 The Special Women Police Contingent (SWPC) was established in 2008 with the objective of creating a specialized unit composed exclusively of women to investigate crimes involving female offenders.
 Bangladesh Narcotics Control Department reported that as many as 100,000 people were engaged in drug trafficking, of whom 40 percent were women.
 Bangladesh Police considered male officers to be less effective than women in gathering information and investigating crimes involving women and had already been using female police officers more in tackling crimes involving female criminals.
 As an all-women force, the SWPC is the first of its kind in Bangladesh's history.

 Bangladesh Police plan to raise such units across the country.
-Currently, there are roughly 2,000 women officers in Bangladesh Police - less than two percent of the total force and one-third of whom are deployed in Dhaka.
+Currently, there are roughly 2,000 women officers in Bangladesh Police - less than two percent of the total force, and one-third of whom are deployed in Dhaka.
 Bangladesh Police plan to train and hire 3,000 women officers to bolster the SWPC.
-An Assistant Commissioner of Police in charge of the Dhaka SWPC who leads a detective force of 24 women officers.
+An assistant commissioner of police in charge of the Dhaka SWPC who leads a detective force of 24 women officers.